upenn-cis198/final-project/README.md

+# Warning: This assignment is not yet updated for spring 2021 and may change substantially.

 ## Final Project

 This is the final project for the class.
 The goal is for you to show your knowledge of Rust to implement, or contribute to Rust in a larger project than the homework allow.